 The System provides certain administrative services to the HMOs including employment of all individuals who perform the day-to-day requirements of the business functions of the HMOs.
-The HMOs reimburse the System for such salaries, wages and benefits and these costs are reflected as expenses of the HMOs.
+The HMOs reimburse the System for such salaries, wages, and benefits; and these costs are reflected as expenses of the HMOs.

-An additional fee for indirect costs approximating \$3 million for the year ended September 30, 2023, is included as a revenue and expense in the System's financial statements.
-The System pays a portion of the premiums for enrollees to Community Health Choice, Inc. for insurance coverage under the insurance plans that are offered as part of the HMO's mission.
-Premiums paid on behalf of enrollees were approximately \$7 million for the year ended September 30, 2023, which is included as revenue in the HMO's financial statements and expense in the System's financial statements.
+An additional fee for indirect costs approximating \$4 million and \$3 million for the years ended September 30, 2024 and 2023, respectively, is included as a revenue and expense in the System's financial statements.
+The System pays a portion of the premiums for enrollees to CHC for insurance coverage under the insurance plans that are offered as part of the HMOs' mission.
+Premiums paid on behalf of enrollees were approximately \$9 million and \$7 million for the years ended September 30, 2024 and 2023, respectively, which is included as revenue in the HMOs' financial statements and expense in the System's financial statements.

-The System supports the Foundation with payments for goods and services of approximately \$557 thousand for the year ended September 30, 2023, which are recognized in the Foundation financial data as in-kind contributions and expenses.
-The Foundation provided support to the System for projects and grants of approximately \$13 million for the year ended September 30, 2023.
+The System supports the Foundation with payments for goods and services of approximately \$587 thousand and \$557 thousand for the years ended September 30, 2024 and 2023, respectively, which are recognized in the Foundation financial data as in-kind contributions and expenses.
+The Foundation provided support to the System for projects and grants of approximately \$3 million and \$13 million for the years ended September 30, 2024 and 2023, respectively.

-Cash, Cash Equivalents and Investments
+Cash, Cash Equivalents, and Investments

-Cash and cash equivalents include cash and investments that are highly liquid with maturities of less than three months when purchased, and excludes cash and cash equivalents that are restricted or limited as to use.
+Cash and cash equivalents include cash and investments that are highly liquid with maturities of less than three months when purchased and excludes cash and cash equivalents that are restricted or limited as to use.
 Short-term investments are investments with maturities in excess of three months, but less than a year, when purchased.

-The System's and HMO's cash, cash equivalents and investments are invested in fully collateralized time deposits, commercial paper, money market mutual funds, investment pools and government securities as authorized by Chapter 281 of the Texas Health and Safety Codes and Chapter 116 of the Texas Local Government Code, except as disclosed in Note 6.
-Such total collateralization and insurance coverage is required by the Board of the System.
+The System's and HMOs' cash, cash equivalents, and investments are invested in fully collateralized time deposits, commercial paper, money market mutual funds, investment pools, and government securities as authorized by Chapter 281 of the Texas Health and Safety Codes and Chapter 116 of the Texas Local Government Code, except as disclosed in Note 6.
+Such total collateralization and insurance coverage are required by the Board of the System.
 The Foundation's investments, however, are not subject to these laws.

-Investments are reported at amortized cost or fair value, with realized and unrealized gains and losses included in investment income in the statement of revenues, expenses and change in net position.
+Investments are reported at amortized cost or fair value, with realized and unrealized gains and losses included in investment income in the statements of revenues, expenses, and change in net position.